Muninder Adavelli

 Educational institutions have an estimated amount of $3.56 billion in downtime alone.
 Most have also incurred massive recovery expenses when restoring their programs and computers.
 Also, their cybersecurity improvement processes add to the list of costs during a ransomware attack.

-The attack against Lincoln College was devastating; they had to shut down their institution permanently.
+The attack against Lincoln College was devastating.
+Unfortunately, this 157-year-old school had to shut down permanently.
 The cyber attack impacted their systems, causing a shortfall in enrollments, which meant the school could no longer operate.

 (Security Boulevard)